Onboarding: basics for a successful process

 Onboarding concept and onboarding plan for successful implementation

-- Known difficulties from the past
+- known difficulties from the past

 - Special features in your own company